 Overnight rates are now in the range of 4.75% to 5.00%.
 Inflation hovered at 6% for the year in February, according to the CPI consumer price index.

-At the same time, Fed Chairman Jerome Powell sought to reassure the financial world about the recent banking crisis by indicating that the money of American savers was “safe” and that the banking system remained solid.
+At the same time, Fed Chairman Jerome Powell sought to reassure the financial world regarding the recent banking crisis by indicating that the money of American savers was “safe” and that the banking system remained solid.

 The recent turmoil has seen two American regional banks, Silicon Valley Bank and Signature Bank, collapse, while in Switzerland, Credit Suisse had to be bought out in extremis and at knockdown prices by its competitor UBS.